Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/comssitesection.md

                         </div>
                     </div>
                     <div class="cardText">
-                        <p>An FAQ pre-seeded with the top questions we’ve seen from our employees.</p>
+                        <p>An FAQ that answers the top questions we’ve seen from our employees.</p>
                     </div>
                 </div>
             </div>